sosiristseng/sosiristseng.github.io/docs/applications/btop.md

 ---
 title: btop
 tags:
-- apps
   - linux
   - command-line
   - system-monitor
 ---

 [btop](https://github.com/aristocratos/btop) is a resource monitor wirtten in C++ that shows usage and stats for processor, memory, disks, network and processes.